MarkusJakobR/cmsc165-local-copy/notes/exercise_1.md

 2. Change the starting and ending coordinates for X and Y.
 3. startX = 135, endX = 300, startY = 135, endY = 350
 4. The output image creates a line by looping on the pixels in a vertical or horizontal fashion.
 It then appends a certain color to the certain pixel coordinate, creating a "line".

+# Journal Output

+### 1. Retain the original values found in the sample codes.
+Then, compare the outputs generated using the sample image and your new selfie image.
+What have you observed?

+I